-dThe estimated caliper score change is based on a sow herd assuming an average body weight of 440 lbs.
-The regression equation was reported by Knauer et al., (2020): caliper score change per day = 1.35 × (ME intake, Mcal/d) ÷ [(Body weight, lb) ÷ 2.2046]0.75 - 0.1332.
+The estimated caliper score change is based on a sow herd assuming an average body weight of 200 kg.
+The regression equation was reported by Knauer et al., (2020): caliper score change per day = $1.35 \times (ME \text{ intake}, Mcal/d) \div (Body \text{ weight}, kg)^{0.75} - 0.1332$ .

-eL-Lys-HCl maximum inclusions are recommended based on corn and soybean meal-based diets and are to be used as a guideline.
-There should be no constraint on including synthetic amino acids in diets as long as there are no other limiting nutrients.
+&lt;sup>gL-Lysine-HCl maximum inclusions are suggested based on corn and soybean meal-based diets and are to be used as a guideline.
+Inclusion rates above the suggested maximum levels could be used as long as all other amino acid to Lys ratios meet PIC® recommendations.

-fPhosphorus values are considering release due to phytase; however, release values need to be based on suppliers' recommendation established from peer-reviewed scientific research.
+hPhosphorus values consider release due to phytase; however, release values need to be based on suppliers' recommendation established from peer-reviewed scientific research.
 STTD P = Standardized total tract digestible phosphorus.
 Av.
-P= available phosphorus.
+P = available Phosphorus.

-gThe requirements for Av.
+The requirements for Av.
 P are estimated as 95% of the STTD P recommendations in a corn-soybean meal gestation diet with supplemental phytase, using STTD P coefficient and P bioavailability from NRC (1998 and 2012).

-hIf the gestation diet is formulated without the inclusion of phytase, the recommended analyzed Ca:analyzed P ratio is 1.25.
+if the gestation diet is formulated without the inclusion of phytase, the recommended analyzed Ca:analyzed P ratio is 1.25.

-iIf sodium levels are not known in major ingredients use at least 80% of sodium coming from sodium chloride.
+klf sodium levels are not known in major ingredients, use at least 80% of sodium coming from sodium chloride.

-iThe values represent micronutrients supplementation without giving credit for ingredient content.
+&lt;sup>IThe values represent micronutrients supplementation without accounting for ingredient content.

-kPelleting and (or) expanding decreases vitamin stability by 10-12% and 15-20% respectively.
+&quot;Pelleting and (or) expanding decreases vitamin stability by 10-12% and 15-20%, respectively.
 Consult vitamin manufacturer to verify their specific vitamin stability under pelleting conditions so additional fortification can be made as required.

-Assuming a typical corn and soybean meal-based diet provides 600 mg of choline per pound.
+&lt;sup>nAssuming a typical corn and soybean meal-based diet provides 1,325 mg per kg.